-The applicant requests a waiver from the minimum parking requirement.
-The proposed development provides [652](#) spaces throughout the site, while the parking code requires [740](#) spaces based on the proposed mix of uses.
-This reduction is intentional and reflects a shared parking strategy between the residential and commercial components, which have complementary peak demand periods.
-Additionally, the project includes coordination with ACC Transit to improve the existing transit stop, along with increased residential density and enhanced pedestrian infrastructure - supporting a incremental shift toward reduced car dependence at this location.
+Additionally, the project includes coordination with ACC Transit to improve the existing transit stop from a Level 1 to a Level 3.
+The increased residential density and enhanced pedestrian infrastructure further bolster the anticipated use of transit to the site.
 While the site is currently identified by ACC as a low-propensity transit area, these improvements aim to make transit a more viable option over time and further reduce overall parking demand.
 This approach aligns with the city's goals for walkability, multimodal access, and more efficient land use.

-Appendix:
+Appendices: